Also Known As: InfoAtoms Virus, Type: Browser Hijacker, Distribution: High

 Remove InfoAtoms from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for InfoAtoms Inc. related entries ("InfoAtoms") and disable them.

 Remove InfoAtoms from Google Chrome:

-Click on the wrench or bars icon (top right of the screen), select "Tools" and click on "Extensions".
+Click the Chrome menu icon (at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate "InfoAtoms", select this entry and click on the trash can icon.

 Remove InfoAtoms from FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable "InfoAtoms".

 A browser hijacker is a type of adware that alters user's Internet browser settings by changing one's homepage and default Internet search engine to some unwanted website.
 Most commonly this type of adware infiltrates user's operating system through free software downloads.
 While browser redirects might seem as a low risk security infection, computer users should know that the websites to which they are being redirected to commonly contain deceptive online advertisements and the Internet search engine that is presented in such websites might return shady Internet search results.
 Using such websites for one's daily Internet searches might easily end up in privacy issues, identity theft or malware infections.